Hornsea Saffron condiment set

 made in England, 1970s

-Here we have a lovely breakfast set: egg cup and salt & pepper shakers- with teak lids- in a teak tray.
+Here we have a lovely condiment set: mustard pot and salt & pepper shakers- all with teak lids- in a teak tray.

 Hornsea is famous for its 70s patterns; always two apposite colours in a geometric pattern.
 I’ve showcased them all: Saffron, Heirloom and Bronte.

 I grew up with this 70s oppositional style: and have only now come to embrace it again.
 Especially now it’s so collectable!
-I have styled the egg cup with wattle: it kinda recalls the yolk and i like how even a humble egg cup can become a vase.
+I have styled the egg cup with wattle: it kinda recalls the yolk and i like how the mustard pot can become a egg cup can / become a vase.
+I have the teak cover, so it can be used as a mustard pot too!

 The breakfast set is in great vintage condition, and is for sale: $AU35